 Do I Have Depression Disorder?

-Most people have periods of intense sadness due to losing a loved one, struggling with daily life challenges, or facing lifestyle changes.
-Yet, for some people, these feelings of profound sadness continue without any end and sometimes without any easy-to-see cause.
+Sorrow is part of the human experience.
+Yet, for some people, feelings of profound sadness continue without any end and sometimes without any easy-to-see cause.
 Those who have depression disorder typically have symptoms such as:

 - Feelings of helplessness and hopelessness